 Furthermore, porcelain can be manufactured in extra-large slabs around 126 inches X 62 inches (320 cm X 160 cm).
 Thus, fewer seams are needed and often one slab can cover an entire kitchen island.

-On expense of installing new kitchen countertops is having your old countertops ripped out.
+One expense of installing new kitchen countertops is having your old countertops ripped out.

-But since porcelain countertops are so thin, you can install them directly over your existing countertops.
+But since porcelain countertops are so thin, you can install them directly over existing countertops.
 This can greatly reduce the overall difficulty and expense of removing the older material.